joemcmanus/netsnmp-galileo/README.md

 Why SNMP?
 Because much of the SCADA and IIoT infrastructure is monitored using tools like Nagios and SolarWinds etc.

+You can download it here,  to use it run:

+    tar -zxvf net-snmp-compiled.tar.gz
+    cd net-snmp-compiled
+    make install

-You can download it here, but if you need to compile it...
+but if you need to compile it...

 This is a quick write up on installing Net-SNMP and creating custom mibs on the Galileo.
 I am using the eglibc image here: http://downloadmirror.intel.com/25384/eng/iot-devkit-201510010757-mmcblkp0-galileo.direct.xz